emmaglorypraise/emmaglorypraise/README.md

 Aside coding fun projects, I enjoy creating technical content(on my IG account, my Hashnode [blog](https://glorypraise.hashnode.dev/) and other engineering blogs), 👩‍🏫teaching others how to code, 🎤speaking at events and 📖learning new things.
 Some of my 💻projects are available [here](https://myprojectportfolio-emmaglorypraise.netlify.app/)

 - 🤓 I'm currently learning Nuxt and Solidity
-- 🤔 I’m looking for speaking and technical writing opportunities and frontend development gigs
+- 🤔 I’m looking for Frontend engineering / Developer Relations roles, I am also open to speaking engagements
-- 💬 Ask me about HTML/CSS, JavaScript, Vue.js, Content creation and Wordpress
+- 💬 Ask me about HTML/CSS, JavaScript, Vue.js, React, Web3/Blockchain development
 - 📫 How to reach me: Send me an email [here](mailto:emmaglorypraise@gmail.com)
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I have a very healthy sense of humor😂